Alimony Lawyer in Franklin, TN

 McGill Law provides seasoned legal representation to those seeking or contesting alimony during divorce or separation.
 Our Franklin alimony attorney also represents individuals in post-divorce alimony matters, such as when a spouse seeks to modify or enforce payments through the courts.
 Ms. McGill handles such cases with the utmost attention to detail and careful consideration.
 Our mission is to help you secure a fair and just resolution.

-Reserve a free initial consultation with our attorney by submitting our online contact form or calling (615) 398-6453
+Reserve a free initial consultation with our attorney by submitting our online contact form or calling (615) 398-6453.

-What You Need to Know about Alimony in Tennessee
+Essential Information about Alimony in Tennessee

 Alimony aims to protect the economic fairness of the lesser-earning spouse in a Tennessee divorce, allowing them to maintain a standard of living reasonably close to what they had during the marriage.
+The two most important factors in determining an aimony award are the economically disadvantaged spouse's need, and the payor's abilty to pay.

 This financial obligation can be highly contentious because it directly impacts both parties' finances post-divorce.
 The party required to pay may feel the amount is too high or unnecessary, while the recipient might depend on this support to meet basic needs.
 The disparity in income and lifestyle expectations often makes the alimony negotiation a critical and contested part of divorce proceedings.